-The Economic and Social Council convened the ninth biennial Development 1.
-Cooperation Forum,) chaired by the President of the Council, Bob Rae (Canada), on 12 and 13 March 2025.
-The Forum brought together government officials, development cooperation practitioners and stakeholders, in an extraordinary moment shaped by lagging progress on the Sustainable Development Goals, insufficient financing for development and the devastating impacts of climate change and geopolitical tensions, as well as growing humanitarian crises.
-With only 17 per cent of Goal targets currently on track and an estimated 600 million people still projected to live in poverty by 2030, the Forum called for transformative actions to realign increasingly fragmented international development cooperation with the needs, priorities and vulnerabilities of developing countries - including through greater access to concessional finance and grants for country-led, long-term sustainable development.
-Participants strongly emphasized that now, more than ever, development cooperation is a core necessity for addressing market failures, supporting the most vulnerable and ensuring stability and sustainable development.
-The Council can play a vital role as a platform for aligning global efforts towards high-quality and high-impact development cooperation that is fit for purpose and leaves no one behind.
-The 2025 Development Cooperation Forum elevated key issues of concern for Member States, such as the following:

-- Restoring the integrity and effectiveness of Official Development Assistance (ODA), with a focus on poverty eradication and leveraging additional public and private resources to support countries through development transitions. - Scaling up and simplifying access to climate finance, ensuring that resources are available to address climate adaptation and mitigation, and integrating climate resilience into national development strategies. - Aligning development cooperation modalities with development impact, emphasizing the need for flexible, responsive and context-specific approaches to navigate evolving needs and priorities, in particular in crisis situations. - Modernizing international development cooperation architecture, to better support sustainable development and address systemic imbalances caused by globalization. - •Refocusing ODA on assisting the most vulnerable and catalysing other resources, finding innovative ways to reverse the trend on declining ODA and increasing opportunities for domestic resource mobilization. - Adopting a multidimensional approach to assessing eligibility for development resources, moving beyond income-based classifications to address structural obstacles to progress on the Sustainable Development Goals. - Strengthening country leadership and ownership by moving away from fragmented, donor-driven programming to country-led coordination within frameworks of accountability and transparency. - Investing in evidence-based development and leveraging emerging technology, especially for data collection efforts, to enhance the effectiveness of development cooperation.
+- The Economic and Social Council convened the eighth biennial Development 1.
+Cooperation Forum (DCF) chaired by the President of the Economic and Social Council, H.E.
+Mr. Bob Rae (Canada), on 12-13 March 2025.
+The Forum brought together government officials, development cooperation practitioners, and stakeholders, in an extraordinary moment shaped by lagging progress on the SDGs, insufficient financing for development and the devastating impacts of climate change, geopolitical tensions, as well as growing humanitarian crises.
+With only 17 percent of SDG targets currently on track and an estimated 600 million people still projected to live in poverty by 2030, the Forum called for transformative actions to realign increasingly fragmented international development cooperation with the needs, priorities, and vulnerabilities of developing countries-including through greater access to concessional finance and grants for country-led, long-term sustainable development.
+Participants strongly emphasized that now, more than ever, development cooperation is a core necessity for addressing market failures, supporting the most vulnerable, and ensuring stability and sustainable development.
+ECOSOC can play a vital role as a platform for aligning global efforts toward high-quality and highimpact development cooperation that is fit-for-purpose and leaves no one behind.
+The 2025 DCF elevated key issues of concern for Member States, such as: - Restoring the integrity and effectiveness of Official Development Assistance (ODA), with a focus on poverty eradication and leveraging additional public and private resources to support countries through development transitions. - Scaling up and simplifying access to climate finance, ensuring that resources are available to address climate adaptation and mitigation, and integrating climate resilience into national development strategies. - Aligning development cooperation modalities with development impact, emphasizing the need for flexible, responsive, and context-specific approaches to navigate evolving needs and priorities, particularly in crisis situations. - Modernizing international development cooperation architecture, to better support sustainable development and address systemic imbalances caused by globalization. - Refocusing ODA on assisting the most vulnerable and catalyzing other resources, finding innovative ways to reverse the trend on declining ODA and increasing opportunities for domestic resource mobilization. - Adopting a multidimensional approach to assessing eligibility for development resources, moving beyond income-based classifications to address structural obstacles to Sustainable Development Goals (SDG) progress. - Strengthening country leadership and ownership by moving away from fragmented, donor-driven programming to country-led coordination within frameworks of accountability and transparency. - Investing in evidence-based development and leveraging emerging technology, especially for data collection efforts, to enhance the effectiveness of development cooperation.

-2. These recommendations will inform the Fourth International Conference on Financing for Development and the high-level political forum, offering pathways to realign international development cooperation with current realities and future challenges.
+2. These recommendations will inform the Fourth International Conference on Financing for Development (FFD4) and the High-level Political Forum, offering pathways to realign international development cooperation with current realities and future challenges.

-We need to fight for development cooperation because it is at risk, because it is being challenged throughout the world, because it is something that is worth fighting for.

--Bob Rae, President of the Economic and Social Council
+We need to fight for development cooperation because it is at risk, because it is being challenged throughout the world, because it is something that it is worth fighting for."-H.E.
+Bob Rae, President of ECOSOC

 II.
-Making development cooperation work for today's world
+Making Development Cooperation Work for Today's World